Macouta/Mamoru/docs/notebook.md

 ## Game business model

 A release every year or so, where customers have to buy the game again, cheap and incremental each year.
-Each release there is